 - The park offers excellent viewing of all the Big five especially Elephant, Rhino and Lion.

-Visitors can self-drive in reserve on both tar and dirt roads.
-Many of the game lodges include guided game drives in their accommodation rates.
+Visitors can self-drive in reserve on both tarred & gravel roads.
+Many of the lodges do include guided game drives in their rates.
 The reserve is home to all the Big Five as well as a variety of other big game species such as zebras, hyenas, giraffes, hippos and crocodiles as well as over 365 bird species.